Overview

 The College of Idaho’s Doctor of Medical Science (DMSc) program is a post-professional doctorate, specifically crafted for PAs.
 It is designed for PAs who are currently, or have previously been, certified or licensed to practice as a PA and delivered with flexibility in mind through an online, asynchronous learning model, allowing PAs to continue to practice or teach full-time while obtaining their doctorate.

-The DMSc program offers a rigorous and innovative curriculum leveraging implementation science to lead change using evidence-based practices across disciplines.
-It offers two pathways: a traditional pathway and an accelerated pathway.
+The College’s DMSc program offers a rigorous and innovative curriculum leveraging implementation science to lead change using evidence-based practices across disciplines.
+It is a 36-credit hour program that provides three pathways: a traditional pathway, an accelerated pathway, and a pathway for bachelor’s-trained PAs and international PAs.

-The traditional pathway is a 36-credit hour program that is completed in 18 months and offers PAs the option to choose a concentration in either Health System Leadership or Health Professions Education.
+The traditional pathway is completed in 12 months (granting students 12 credits of advanced standing) and offers PAs the option to choose a concentration in Health System Leadership, Health Professions Education or Lifestyle Medicine.
 The Health System Leadership concentration is based on the American Academy of PA’s Competencies for PAs in Healthcare Administration and is designed to empower PAs to lead in a healthcare setting and meaningfully contribute to the safe, effective, and equitable delivery of healthcare services.
 The Health Professions Education concentration expands the knowledge and aptitude of established educators and prepares new or aspiring educators with educational skills based on the PA Education Association's Physician Assistant Educator Competencies.
+The Lifestyle Medicine concentration is built on a foundation of lifestyle medicine and implementation science and enables students to deepen their clinical knowledge of chronic disease management and prevention through patient behavior change.

 Admission